-After initial research sprints I came up with a concept for an app that would contain all the key functionality a student needs, centred around a “feed” of timely, personalised content that would raise awareness and engagement in appropriate services for each student.
+I then came up with a concept for an app that would contain all the key functionality a student needs, centred around a “feed” of timely, personalised content that would raise awareness and engagement in appropriate services for each student.
 This social media-style feed would adapt to student behaviour and highlight content valuable to that student, leaning on similar services such as Facebook and Google Now.
 In this way the student could have a single app that would bring together their timetable, library loans, social events, extracurricular activities and more, while the university would have the ability to learn from and adapt to the behaviour of their students to improve their offerings.

 This project was initially scoped to last 3 sprints, to convert existing research into a design direction.
 However, the success of our early work resulted in continuous extension of the project, delving into more areas of the university to uncover possibilities for improvements, and ultimately branching out to product management & development.

-By centralising the various disparate student databases into a single point of truth, I was able to design a solution that spotted patterns and opportunities, and provided students with personalised recommendations for services at the appropriate times.
+By centralising the various disparate student databases into a single point of truth, I was able to envision a solution that spotted patterns and opportunities in the data, and provided students with personalised recommendations for services at the appropriate times.
 For instance, if an international student was receiving low scores in written essays the university could recommend essay writing workshops or supplementary language education.